-- The practice had appropriate systems to safeguard children and vulnerable adults from abuse.
-All staff received up-to-date safeguarding and safety training appropriate to their role.
+- All staff received up-to-date safeguarding and safety training appropriate to their role.
 They knew how to identify and report concerns.
 Learning from safeguarding incidents were available to staff.
 Staff who acted as chaperones were trained for their role and had received a Disclosure and Barring Service (DBS) check.
 (DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable.) - Staff took steps, including working with other agencies, to protect patients from abuse, neglect, discrimination and breaches of their dignity and respect. - The practice carried out appropriate staff checks at the time of recruitment and on an ongoing basis. - There was an effective system to manage infection prevention and control. - The practice had arrangements to ensure that facilities and equipment were safe and in good working order. - Arrangements for managing waste and clinical specimens kept people safe.

 However, there were safety areas which required improvement.
-For example,

-The safeguarding lead for child safeguarding had not recorded their written minutes of the meetings regarding safeguarded children with other health professionals on the computer based patient records in a timely way.
-This increased the risk of appropriate action not being taken.
+For example, lead members of staff with responsibility for child safeguarding were unable to locate the safeguarding policy either as a paper copy or via the practice intranet.
+The list of safeguarded children was inaccurate and out of date.
+This increased the risk of appropriate action not being taken to safeguard children.

-The list of safeguarded children was not up to date, we found that there was a patient listed on it whose computerised patient record described them as inactive.
-Safeguarded children's patient records were not presently linked to their parent or guardian.
-This meant that GPs and practice staff would not know the identity of a safeguarded child's parent or guardian prior to or during an appointment.
 When we brought these points to the attention of the practice they received the feedback positively and took immediate action.
-A new protocol was introduced to address all of these concerns.
-A GP meeting was arranged to discuss the new protocol.
+A new protocol was introduced to address these concerns.
+The current safeguarding policy was located.
+A GP meeting was arranged to discuss child safeguarding and the new protocol.